safzanpirani/go_exampleBE/README.md

 ## URL: https://old-sun-5714.fly.dev/

 ## Usage
 I used [Fly.io](https://fly.io) to deploy and host this project.
-You can do the same if you want to host it on your own system.
+You can do the same if you want to host it on your own.
 First, clone this Git repository:
 ```bash
 git clone https://github.com/safzanpirani/go_exampleBE